Syncop8/Agile88/_docs/how-we-work-clients.md

 ---
-title: How We Work - For Clients
+title: How We Work For Clients
 prev_section: what-is-syncopate.html
 next_section: why-this-works.html
 ---

-How Agile88 works - For Clients
+How Agile88 Works For Clients
 ===================

 1. Create a project brief